passthejoe/blogPoster/README.md

 The `Nokogiri` and `net-sftp` gems are available as a package in most Linux distributions, which works great if you are using your distribution's Ruby implementation.

+**Tips from the Nokogiri project on installing the gem:** They [offer instructions](https://nokogiri.org/tutorials/installing_nokogiri.html) for Linux, MacOS, Windows, FreeBSD and OpenBSD.

 Some Linux distributions have packaged the `Twitter` gem.
 Debian and Ubuntu offer it.
 Fedora does not.
 For this and any other gems that aren't packaged by your distribution, use Ruby's `gem install` command can be used to add them.
 (In Windows, this will be every gem, and you can absolutely use `gem install` for everything in Linux, too.
 I'm sure there are Rubyists who recommend it.)

 And as I say above, on Windows computers, you'll have to add the `win32-security` gem.
 Using `gem install` to add `net-ping` doesn't "require" `win32-security`, but without it the script will crash.